INTEGRATION

 Source IP address

 Event notification delivery does not use static IP addresses.
-It is therefore not possible to restrict access to client endpoints using IP filtering.
+Therefore, it is not possible to restrict access to client endpoints using IP filtering.